apify/apify-cli/README.md

 npm -g install apify-cli
 ```

-If you receive an `EACCES` error, you might need to run the commnad as root:
+If you receive an `EACCES` error, you might need to run the command as root:

 ```bash
 sudo npm -g install apify-cli